Q: How can I apply to UMD?

 Q: How will I know when my admission decision is available for review?

-The Office of Undergraduate Admissions will send you an email to notify you when your admission decision is ready on the MyCoalition platform.
+We will send you an email to notify you when your admission decision is available to view in the Terps Application Portal.
 Follow the instructions listed in the email to view your admission decision online.
 For security purposes, please note that we cannot reveal admission decisions over the phone.

-If you are offered admission to Maryland, you will also receive a general welcome letter from Undergraduate Admissions in the mail a few days later.
+If you are offered admission to UMD, you will also receive a general welcome letter from our office in the mail a few days later.

 Q: How do you evaluate college credit earned while in high school?